 - Family history as related to neuropathy

-2. Giving patients a neurological exam that includes:
+2. A neurological exam that checks the following: